i2amparis/validation-ui/README.md

-This app is used for performing name-validation and region-mapping on the modelling results of Integrated Assessment Models (IAMs), as well as vetting using the vetting criteria from IPCC AR6, and comparison with harmonization data (at the moment only population and GDP).
+This app is used for performing name-validation and region-mapping on the modelling results of Integrated Assessment Models (IAMs), as well as vetting using the vetting criteria from IPCC AR6, and other harmonisation and feasibility checks.
 The app supports multiple projects via a validation profile selector (e.g. IAM COMPACT, TRANSIENCE), each with its own set of valid model/region/variable/scenario names and region mappings; see [`nomenclature-adapter`](https://github.com/i2amparis/nomenclature-adapter)